greenelab/text_mined_hetnet_manuscript/manuscript.md

 One study used hand crafted rules based on a sentence's grammatical structure, represented as dependency trees, to extract DaG relationships [@NLxmpSdj].
 Some of these rules inspired certain DaG text pattern label functions in our work.
 Another study used co-occurrence frequencies within abstracts and sentences to score the likelihood of association between disease and gene pairs [@5gG8hwv7].
-The results of this study were incorporated into Hetionet v1, so this served as one of our distant supervision label functions.
+The results of this study were incorporated into Hetionet v1 [@O21tn8vf], so this served as one of our distant supervision label functions.
 Another approach built off of the above work by incorporating a supervised classifier, trained via distant supervision, into a scoring scheme [@IGXdryzB].
 Each sentence containing a disease and gene mention is scored using a logistic regression model and combined using the same co-occurrence approach used in Pletscher-Frankild et al. [@5gG8hwv7].
-We compared our results to this to measure how well our overall approach performs relative to other methods.
+We compared our results to this approach to measure how well our overall method performs relative to other methods.
 Besides the mentioned three studies, researchers have used co-occurrences for extraction alone [@19zkt9R1G; @WDNuFZ4j; @DGlWGDEt] or in combination with other features to recover DaG relationships [@CxErbNTp].
 One recent effort relied on a bi-clustering approach to detect DaG-relevant sentences from Pubmed abstracts [@CSiMoOrI] with clustering of dependency paths grouping similar sentences together.
 The results of this work supply our domain heuristic label functions.